trussworks/react-uswds/docs/contributing.md

 For example: `hw-accordion-component-112`, `hw-accordion-component-112`

 When your branch is ready for review, open a PR into `main` and request reviews from relevant team members.
 Reviews from codeowners will automatically be requested.
-Address any failing tests, lint errors, PR feedback, etc. Once your branch is approved, the work will be merged with **squash & merge**.
+Address any failing tests, lint errors, PR feedback, etc. Once the works approved, the work will be merged with **squash & merge**.

+> Note: Currently our CI cannot run directly on external PRs (work from outside the Truss organization) and this prevents merge.
+To manage this, we pull these PRs into a separate branch that a CODEOWNER creates, run automation, and merge from there.
+Your initial PR will be closed with a comment and your work will be merged instead from the related PR.

 ### Guidelines